cat-damsanx/catsim/README.md

 ### catsim/selection.py

 - Select item by Maximum information with `MaxInfoSelector`.
+- Select item that random from a set of item have information equally to the maximum one with `MaxInfoGroupWithRandomSelector`
 - Select item in a linear order (not present item) with `LinearSelector`.
 - Randomly select item with `RandomSelector`.
 - Cluster-based Item selection with `ClusterSelector`.